6 minute read

 This system has this very guide as well as days of other work that has not been backed up…

-Luckily, still having access to the zfs utility in the emergency shell I could see that the host ID is that of the live system, so I figured that another forced import would fix the issue.
+Luckily, still having access to the zfs utilities in the emergency shell I could see that the host ID is that of the live system, so I figured that another forced import would fix the issue.

 The issue went away after that forced import back on the normal system.